Crash of Moons: Production

-During the series, Beckett's arrest for armed robbery, and Cass's death, led to their characters being replaced by Biffen Cardoza (Lydon) and Professory Mayberry (Sheffield).
-While Cleolanta had been a frequent villain in the series, this marks the end of the character in the Rocky Jones series.
+While Cleolanta had been a frequent villain in the series, Crash of Moons marks the end of the character in the Rocky Jones series.
 Succeeding episodes contain a new villain.

-It was released only on 16mm for home movie rental and television syndication.
-It was directed by Hollingsworth Morse.
-This film is now in the Public Domain in the United States.

-The high cost of special effects doomed the series and further movies, although they are considered impressive for the time.

 Home media

+Initially, Crash of Moons was released on 16mm for home movie rental and television syndication.

-Being in the public domain, this film is available on DVD from various publishers and in multi-film packs, such as the 20 Movie Pack, "Alien Worlds" by Mill Creek publishers.
+The film is now in the public domain, resulting in several releases on VHS and DVD from various publishers and in multi-film packs.
 The full episodes were also released as a DVD set.

 The film is featured in episode 417 of Mystery Science Theater 3000 and the episode is available as part of Mystery Science Theater 3000: Volume XVIII from Shout!
 Factory.

 As of June 2020, the episodes and movies are also presented on a dedicated Roku channel.